Boötes: Stars

 An apparent magnitude 4.18 type A0p star, Lambda Boötis is the prototype of a class of chemically peculiar stars, only some of which pulsate as Delta Scuti-type stars.
 The distinction between the Lambda Boötis stars as a class of stars with peculiar spectra, and the Delta Scuti stars whose class describes pulsation in low-overtone pressure modes, is an important one.
 While many Lambda Boötis stars pulsate and are Delta Scuti stars, not many Delta Scuti stars have Lambda Boötis peculiarities, since the Lambda Boötis stars are a much rarer class whose members can be found both inside and outside the Delta Scuti instability strip.
 Lambda Boötis stars are dwarf stars that can be either spectral class A or F. Like BL Boötis-type stars they are metal-poor.
 Scientists have had difficulty explaining the characteristics of Lambda Boötis stars, partly because only around 60 confirmed members exist, but also due to heterogeneity in the literature.
 Lambda has an absolute magnitude of 1.8.

 There are two dimmer F-type stars, magnitude 4.83 12 Boötis, class F8; and magnitude 4.93 45 Boötis, class F5.
 Xi Boötis is a G8 yellow dwarf of magnitude 4.55, and absolute magnitude is 5.5.
-Two dimmer G-type stars are magnitude 4.86 31 Boötis, class G8, and magnitude 4.76 44 Boötis, class G0.
+Two dimmer G-type stars are magnitude 4.86 31 Boötis, class G8, and magnitude 4.76 44 Boötis (proper name for component A is Quadrans since 17 February 2025), class G0.

 Of apparent magnitude 4.06, Upsilon Boötis has a spectral class of K5 and an absolute magnitude of −0.3.
 Dimmer than Upsilon Boötis is magnitude 4.54 Phi Boötis, with a spectral class of K2 and an absolute magnitude of −0.1.
 Just slightly dimmer than Phi at magnitude 4.60 is O Boötis, which, like Izar, has a spectral class of K0.
 O Boötis has an absolute magnitude of 0.2.
 The other four dim stars are magnitude 4.91 6 Boötis, class K4; magnitude 4.86 20 Boötis, class K3; magnitude 4.81 Omega Boötis, class K4; and magnitude 4.83 A Boötis, class K1.

-There is one bright B-class star in Boötes; magnitude 4.93 Pi^{1} Boötis, also called Alazal.
+There is one bright B-class star in Boötes; magnitude 4.93 Pi^{1} Boötis.
 It has a spectral class of B9 and is 40 parsecs from Earth.
-There is also one M-type star, magnitude 4.81 34 Boötis.
+There is also one M-type star, magnitude 4.81 34 Boötis (proper name is Alrumh since 15 April 2026).
 It is of class gM0.